13 Tips About Retropie That Will Impress Your Friends

 - Delete the original folder if needed and replace it with a symbolic link to the USB drive:

 That’s it!
-You now have a lot more space and have your games secured, even if the SD card crashes.
+You now have a lot more space and your games are secured, even if the SD card crashes.

-Check my tutorial on how to format and mount a USB drive if you need further assistance about this.
+Check out my tutorial on how to format and mount a USB drive if you need further assistance on this.

 5 – Use a game scraper